Descalzo404/Alien_invasion/README.md

-# Alien_invasion
+# Alien Invasion
- A basic alien invasion game from the book "Python's Crash Course".
+ A basic alien invasion game from the book **"Python's Crash Course"**.